- Last updated:

 This rehabilitation work will be done in stages.
 Council will be guided by the Martins Creek Rehabilitation Plan when carrying out these works.

-In 2015, council plans on removing or canopy reducing selected exotic Slash Pine and Camphor Laurel trees on council land behind No. 4 & 6 Cedar Court, these works form the next phase of targeted removals.
+In late 2016 and early 2017, council plans on removing or canopy reducing selected exotic Slash Pine and Camphor Laurel trees on council land behind No. 9 Pine St and No. 3 Norfolk Way, these works build on previous phases of targeted removals.

 Where to from here

-Council will continue to carry out regular maintenance on existing plantings throughout 2015.
-Further staged works will potentially be undertaken in late 2016 with associated revegetation rehabilitation works with ongoing weed control at the site to encourage the regeneration of native species.
+Council will continue to carry out regular maintenance on existing plantings throughout 2016 and 2017.
+Further staged works will potentially be undertaken in late 2017 with associated revegetation rehabilitation work and ongoing weed control at the site to encourage the regeneration of native species.

 There are a number of exotic pine and camphor laurel trees along the banks of Martins Creek.
 These large woody weeds have out competed native rainforest plants that would normally be found there.